 We are a 200-strong repertory theatre company made up entirely of volunteers.
 We have a deep sense of community ethos and identification with Coventry as our home.
 We benefit from our long history and this enables us to pass on the skills we have gained, whether they be technical, performance or front of house to everyone who joins so that they quickly become a part of the ‘wider Criterion family’.
 Anyone can become a member of the Criterion Theatre.
 Membership falls into two categories - Club and Company.
 There is no limit to how many members can join and no entry requirement.
 Alongside the repertory Company, we have 400 Club members, many of whom also provide a variety of support roles in the Theatre (i.e. Box Office, Coffee Bar, Front of House).

 In 2004 the renowned actor Ron Cook, and ex-member of the Criterion became the patron of the Theatre.

-There are usually 7 main house and 2 studio productions each year, one of which is sometimes by our Youth Theatre, plus visits from other theatre groups, musicians and performers.
+There are usually 7 main house and 2 studio productions each year, plus visits from other theatre groups, musicians and performers.
 The Company also runs workshops for experienced and non-experienced members and Saturday morning classes for children aged 7 to 16 years.

 The Criterion relies on the effort and time of volunteers.
 There are no paid employees.
 Much time and effort has been invested in recent years to make the Criterion an important part of the local community of Earlsdon as well as providing quality theatre to a wider audience.